lume/lume/README.md

 # <a href="//lume.io"><img src="./logo.svg" width="200" alt="LUME" title="LUME" /></a>

-#### **A toolkit for creating rich and interactive 2D or 3D experiences for any device form factor from mobile to desktop to AR/VR headsets.**
+#### **A toolkit that simplifies the creation of rich and interactive 2D or 3D experiences for any device from mobile to desktop to AR/VR.**

 <h3>
   <a href="//lume.io">Home</a>&nbsp;&nbsp;·&nbsp;